sophgo/sophgo-doc/SG2042/TRM/source/clock.rst

 There a set of controll register to controll SoC clocks, including clock gate, divider, mux and pll.

-PLL controll registers are located in :ref:`platform_control`.
+PLL controll registers are located in :ref:`system_control`.

 .. include:: clock-reg.rst